jimangel/kubernetes-the-easy-way/docs/certmanager.md

 kubectl expose deployment/nginx --port 80
 ```

+> Note: This exposes the container port, NOT the external "traffic" accepting port.
+That is defined in the following ingress section.

 Create an ingress object to accept external traffic.
 Using the `force-ssl-redirect` annotation will force HTTPS traffic using our cert.

 ```